binhnguyennus/awesome-scalability/README.md

 > Contributions are greatly welcome!
 You may want to take a look at the [contribution guidelines](CONTRIBUTING.md).

-> :heart: If you find this project helpful, [you can click here to share it with more people!](https://ctt.ec/V8B2p) Thank you very much!
+> If you find this project helpful, [you can click here to share it with more people!](https://ctt.ec/V8B2p) Thank you very much :heart:

 ## Contents
 - [Principles](#principles)